 Watch The Liquid Intake

-Did you realize that 1 in 5 calories consumed by children is from liquids?
-Reducing the sugary drinks children consume is a good start in fighting childhood obesity or being overweight.
+Did you realize that for many adults and children, 1 in 5 calories consumed are from liquids?
+Reducing the sugary drinks children ingest daily is a good start in fighting childhood obesity or being overweight.
 This alone is a good reason to have your children drink more water than other liquids.
 Children need to learn the importance of drinking water.
-Since 70% (or two-thirds) of your body is made up of water, it is always important to replenish your body with more water.
-Children should drink plenty of water as well as low fat milk and 100% all natural juices throughout the day.
+Since 70% (or two-thirds) of your body is made up of water, it is always important to replenish your body with more H2O.
+Did you know that drinking water removes toxins from your body as well assisting in maintaining body temperature and helps burn fat as fuel?
+The benefits of drinking water are endless.
+Children should drink plenty of water throughout the day as well as low-fat milk and 100% all natural juices.

 The Bank Method

-Do you think your children understand the immediate and long-term benefits of fitness when you tell them to exercise?
-Most young children are not interested or bored with exercise because they do not comprehend the reasoning behind all the exertion.
-To them, exercise is just 'work.'
-Let's face it, most children are fortunate because they are healthy and feel great....which is the best thing about being young.
+Do you think your children understand the benefits of fitness when you tell them to exercise?
+Most young children are not interested in exercising or are just plain bored with it because they do not understand why it is important.
+To them, exercise is just 'work' with no immediate reward.
+Thankfully, most children are fortunate because they are healthy and feel great....which is the best thing about being young.
 Their logic is "why do I need to exercise when I feel good?"

 Parents Acclimated To The New World

-The parents of today cannot raise their children as their parents did 30 years ago.
+The parents of today cannot raise their children as their parents did 25 years ago.
 Many things have changed and there are new obstacles.
-Years ago, children were able to go outside and play on their own, walk to school on their own, and had only a handful of channels to choose from on the television.
-Most parents were not concerned about their children becoming obese, overweight, or sedentary.
-Move the clock ahead 30 years, and a major crisis is taking place.
-The bottom line, parents must become active in their children's exercise time by initiating ways for them to play daily.
+Years ago, children were able to go outside and play by themselves, walk to school on their own, and had only a handful of channels to choose from on the television (with limited children's shows).
+There just was not as much technology to keep them occupied.
+Back then, most parents were not concerned about their children becoming obese, overweight, or sedentary.
+Move the clock ahead 25 years, and a major crisis is taking place.
+The bottom line, parents must become active in their children's exercise time by initiating ways for them to play daily while limiting sedentary lifestyle.
+Children should get at least 60 minutes of physical activity each day!

 Exercise As You Eat

 This one is simple.
 Just as eating is part of a child's daily routine, make exercise part of the daily routine.
-A little exercise is better than no exercise.
-There is nothing wrong with breaking up the time spent with your child.
-Playing for 5 minutes early in the day, followed by another 10 minutes later in the day is a good start.
-Make time whenever you have it to exercise or play with your children.
+A little exercise is better than no exercise, so playing with your children periodically throughout the day has positive benefits for your children.
+Make time whenever you have it to exercise or play with your kids.

 Parent's Educate And Lead By Example

 Parents are the key factor in reducing childhood obesity.
-Without the parent's support, it will be a lost cause.
+Without the parent's support, it could be a lost cause.
 It is important that a parent constantly educate their child about leading a healthy lifestyle.
 Discussions should occur frequently on what the family can do to stay healthy, and what habits to stay away from.
 The parents will not be taken seriously unless they lead by example.
-You cannot tell your child to not smoke or drink if they see you do it!
+You cannot tell your child to avoid drinking alcohol or smoking if they see you do it!
+They trust their parents, so a child's logic may be "If my parents are doing it, it must be okay."

 Support Daily Quality PE

-One problem that needs to be addressed more is the cuts in Physical Education throughout the world.
-Instead of daily, quality physical education taking place in the school, many programs are being cut or taught by non-certified staff.
+One problem that needs to be addressed more are the cuts in Physical Education throughout the world.
+Instead of daily, quality physical education taking place in the schools, many PE programs are being cut or taught by non-certified staff.
 This should really be changed.
-Talk to your child's school board and discuss how more PE time needs to take place in your school district.
+Talk to your child's school board and discuss how more PE time needs to be mandatory in your school district.
 Fight to keep your children healthy.
 Countless studies now prove that exercise in school stimulates the children's cognitive skills as well.

 Support Your Recreation Department